H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 - Upstream:
   - DGMs generate proposals or analyses.
   - RAG and ChromaDB provide content and context.
-  - Other specialized agents (spatial, governance, neurobiological) produce domain-specific insights.
+  - Other specialized agents (spatial, governance, neurobiological, and others) produce domain-specific insights.
 - WOAH layer:
   - Evaluates and weights these agents and outputs, using heuristics and limited WOA-inspired ideas to emphasize better or more relevant contributions.
 - Downstream: